Emma O'Driscoll (footballer): AFLW career

 O'Driscoll was elevated to Fremantle's leadership group ahead of the 2024 AFL Women's season.
 She was named at centre half-back of the 2024 AFL Women's All-Australian team at the season's end.
 O'Driscoll once again led the competition for intercept possessions, with 94 across 11 games.
+In June 2026, O'Driscoll was appointed deputy vice-captain of Fremantle.

 Personal life

 O'Driscoll grew up in Northam, Western Australia.
 Both her brothers are Australian rules footballers; her younger brother Nathan was also drafted by Fremantle with the 27th selection in the 2020 AFL draft, and her youngest brother, Aiden, was drafted to the for the 2024 AFL season, but medically retired on 14 May 2024 without playing a game after suffering a head injury during the pre-season.

 Statistics

 Updated to the end of the 2025 season.